TNTU-F-12-internship/rs-theme/README.md

    Navigate to the Issues section of project and click on **"New Issue"**.

 2. **Input Issue Information**
    Fill out all the necessary details for your new issue.
-If it’s relevant to your work, assign it to yourself.
+If applicable, utilize the available issue templates to standardize your submissions.
+If the issue is relevant to your work, assign it to yourself.
 Click **"Create Issue"** when you’re done.

 3. **Initiate a Merge Request**
    On the subsequent page, select **"Create Merge Request"**.